Open

 Eligible expenses

-• Tuition or instructional fees charged by the training provider.
+- Tuition or instructional fees

-• Textbooks, software, and other required training materials necessary to complete the training.
+- Textbooks, software, and required materials

 Eligible geographic areas